MRPHarris/eemUtils/README.md

 <img src="man/figures/3D_eem_example_PHSC.png" height="800px" />
 </p>

-To view a 3D, interactive render of the black tea from above, download the BlackTea\_plot\_eem\_3D\_widget html file and view it in a supporting program (e.g. Chrome).
+To view a 3D, interactive render of the black tea from the two plots above, download the BlackTea\_plot\_eem\_3D\_widget html file in the ‘extras’ folder and open it with a suitable program (e.g. Chrome).

 #### Generate\_CORCONDIA